Hire in Brazil

-If the vacation it is not taken within the year, employers must pay double salary for the vacation period, as well as allowing the employee to carry over the right to take the vacation to the next year.
+If the vacation is not taken within the year, employers must pay double the salary for the vacation period.
+In this case, employees retain the right to carry over the vacation to the next year.

-In the event of sickness leave, and with the presentation of an appropriate medical certificate, the employer will be responsible for the employee’s salary during the first fifteen days.
+With the presentation of an appropriate medical certificate, an employer is responsible for an employee’s salary during the first fifteen days of sick leave.
 After the fifteenth day of absence due to sickness, the Social Security Agency (INSS) will pay a sick leave benefit to the employee.
-This benefit does not substitute the actual salary but is based on INSS calculations of the last contributions and is capped at approximately BRL 6,100.00.
-The INSS supported leave will last for the time necessary for the employee to make a full recovery from their sickness without any legal limitation.
+This benefit does not substitute the actual salary.
+It is based on INSS calculations of the last contributions and is capped at approximately BRL 7,786.02.
+The INSS-supported leave will last for as long as the employee needs to make a full recovery.
+This time is compensated without any legal limitation.

-During medical leave, the employment contract is suspended and may not be terminated.
+During medical leave, the employment contract is suspended.
+However, it may not be terminated.

 Leave of absence